4d/android-ProjectGenerator/README.md

 could be installed using `setup.sh`

-### for deployement only

-or use `compiler.sh` which copy it to the component script directory.

-Destination path is defined by:

-- first argument passed to `compiler.sh`
-  - ex: `compiler.sh "/Applications/4D.app/Contents/Resources/Internal User Components/4D Mobile App.4dbase/Resources/scripts/"`
-- or `PJGEN_PATH` env variable: absolute path to a script dir where the jar must be moved
-  - ex: `export PJGEN_PATH="/Applications/4D.app/Contents/Resources/Internal User Components/4D Mobile App.4dbase/Resources/scripts/"`
-- or `PERFORCE_PATH` env variable: to copy it to a specific perforce repo (must provide root path, path before `4eDimension`)
-- or if not env variable defined, expect that you are in perforce code, and script will use the relative path

-> ⚠️ Do not commit androidprojectgenerator.jar if it's not the one builded from perforce sources

 ## Test using command line

 You could use `test.sh`

 ### configure

-This test script need the `4D Mobile App` component.
+This test script need the `4D Mobile App` component to get some [templates files](https://github.com/4d/4D-Mobile-App/tree/main/Resources/templates/android/project).
 You must defined the env var `MOBILE_COMPONENT_PATH`.

 ### use it